LEGO Atari 2600 (10306)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-If you grew up with an Atari (or just love retro gaming), this one's an easy yes.
+If you grew up with an Atari, or you just love retro gaming, this one is an easy yes for me.

-It's a lovely near 1:1 replica of the classic wood-grain console with a working joystick and three swappable cartridges.
-Just know the actual building leans repetitive, and the price always ran steep, so it's more of a display piece for the nostalgic than a thrilling build for its own sake.
+It is a lovely near 1:1 replica of the classic wood-grain console with a working joystick and three swappable cartridges.
+Just know the actual building leans repetitive and the price always ran steep, so it lands more as a display piece for the nostalgic than a thrilling build for its own sake.
+For the right person, though, it hits square in the childhood.

 Best for: Grown-up gamers who had (or wanted) an Atari 2600 as a kid